sarahcgallLtd/scgElectionsAU/README.md

 ## Data Sources and Disclaimer
 #### Data Sources
-The datasets in the `scgElectionsAU` package are meticulously curated from the official results sourced from the [Australian Electoral Commission](https://www.aec.gov.au/).
+The datasets in the `scgElectionsAU` package are meticulously curated from the official results sourced from the [Australian Electoral Commission](https://www.aec.gov.au/) and [Australian Bureau of Statistics](https://abs.gov.au/).
 These datasets offer a comprehensive view of Australia's electoral outcomes and are crucial for in-depth analysis and research in political science, electoral studies, and related fields.

 #### Disclaimer